History of Otago: Ngāti Toa invasions

 Thus ignominiously ended the invasion, memorable as the last act of inter-Māori warfare in the South Island.
 In January 1838, Tūhawaiki and Taiaroa made a sudden march to Queen Charlotte Sound, and in December of the following year, led another war-party in sixteen sealing and four whaling boats, but Te Rauparaha, still smarting from his former humiliations, never again faced the southern warriors.
-Although these excursions constituted little more than a dramatic demonstration of Kai Tahu rights over Banks Peninsula, they proved that, once and for all, the southerners had overcome their fear of the northerners.
+Although these excursions constituted little more than a dramatic demonstration of Kāi Tahu rights over Banks Peninsula, they proved that, once and for all, the southerners had overcome their fear of the northerners.

 Ngāi Tahu and Christianity

 Tuhawaiki had become the paramount rangatira of the Ngāi Tahu and played a decisive role in shaping the future of his people.
 Born at Taununu, at the mouth of the Matua-a (or Clutha), around 1805 as a nephew of Te Whakataupuka, Tuhawaiki had direct descent from Hautapu-nui-o-tu and from Honekai; he also had an impeccable Ngati Mamoe lineage and close kin-ties with such prominent Pākehā as James Cadell and John Kelly.
 He had won great mana in both worlds.
 He had a well-established reputation as a harpooner and sailor, he had an intimate knowledge of Pākehā customs, and in the long campaign against Te Rauparaha he had enhanced his mana.
 Like his uncle he understood the value of the Pākehā presence and placed them under his mana.
 Even the truculent Taiaroa obeyed.
 Unlike his uncle, Tuhawaiki realised that his people could only survive the expansion of European society by borrowing more extensively.
 He owned a trading ship, built himself a Pākehā house, and dressed like a Pākehā.
 He encouraged agriculture, traded widely, and appears to have blessed Jones's attempt to colonise the Waikouaiti region.
 He must also have recognised that the Pākehā presence afforded additional protection against Te Rauparaha.
 Most Pākehā agreed that he was shrewd, wily and knowledgeable, 'probably one of the most Europeanised Māori...most correctly and completely dressed in white man's clothes, even to the refinement of the cotton pocket handkerchief.'

 Tuhawaiki doubtless realised that whaling had transformed the world of his people.
-Many kaiks or villages moved to the vicinity of the whaling-stations (although some may represent foundations by refugees from the Ngati Toa).
+Many kaiks or villages moved to the vicinity of the whaling-stations (although some may represent foundations by refugees from the Ngāti Toa).
 Large numbers of Māori men worked in the whaling stations while many women lived in de facto marriages with Pākehā men.
 These Māori joined one of the lowest strata of European society, characterised by violence and drunkenness.
 Observers like Shortland thought relations between the two races were often very good at the whaling stations.
 Probably no other tribe in New Zealand was so extensively intermarried with and involved in Pākehā society.
 Possibly nowhere else was the Pākehā so willing to tolerate or adopt Māori customs.
 Most of the Māori living in the whaling stations dressed like Europeans and during the 1830s acquired an addiction for tobacco and alcohol.
 But in this they did not differ from the whalers.